Elevation: 5,940 ft

 Prominence: 240

-Rocky Butte is an unranked summit just W of [ranked] Gilman Butte.
+Rocky Butte is an unranked summit just west of Gilman Butte.
 It is a rocky outcrop, not a typical flat-topped butte.
 Rocky Butte is located on the south side of Croy Creek Road and Gilman Flat, due west of Bellevue, ID.
 It is a fun scramble from a saddle to its west on Rock Creek Road.
-There is a lot of private land in this area, so consult the BLM Fairfield map before tackling this climb.
+There is a lot of private land in this area, particularly on the north side of the peak, so consult the BLM Fairfield map before tackling this climb.
 Beware of rattlesnakes and copperheads in this area.
 USGS Bellevue

 West Face, Class 2